- Patients

 How is Ledderhose disease treated?

-Your doctor or specialist will discuss treatment recommendations, and any decision to treat may depend on a number of factors including disease severity.2,3 The primary aim of treatment is to regain quality of life, which includes increased mobility, reducing pain and returning to normal function where possible.2 Treatment options discussed can include:2,3
+You should discuss treatment options with your referring doctor or specialist.
+Treatment recomendations depend on a number of factors including disease severity.2,3 The primary aim of treatment is to regain quality of life, which includes increased mobility, pain reduction and return to normal function where possible.2 Treatment options can include:2,3

 - Steroid injections